The need for skilled grant writers has never been greater.

 Tracking & billing your time

-Assignment: Assess entity types for your own situation (ie LLC taxed as an S corporation)
+Assignment: Research entity types (ie LLC taxed as an S corporation)

 Assignment: Draft a client contract